blakpela00dok/https-github.com-iperov-DeepFaceLab/.github/ISSUE_TEMPLATE.md

-THIS IS NOT TECH SUPPORT FOR NEWBIE FAKERS
-POST ONLY ISSUES RELATED TO BUGS OR CODE

 ## Expected behavior

 *Describe, in some detail, what you are trying to do and what the output is that you expect from the program.*